Oranjestad: History

-Aruba 1815 depicts Paardenbaai harbour and village at the bay during English interregnum.
+Aruba 1815 depicts Paardenbaai harbour and village at the bay during the English interregnum.

 In 1805, Paardenbaai had 32 houses, which increased to 185 by 1824 and 196 by 1832.
 The village was described in 1837 as "of great size but so irregularly built that it resembles more a heap of scattered houses than anything that can be called a city".
 In 1860, approximately 1,000 out of Aruba's 2,849 inhabitants resided in the capital.

 In Oranjestad-west, the Ranchoe (or Rancho) area formed a distinct neighborhood where the majority of the island's fishing population resided.
 In 1837, the Socotoro, a governmental plantation, cultivated cochineal known for its carmine-red dye, and by 1845 Socotoro was allocated for aloe cultivation.
 Socotoro was not the sole plantation or area in Oranjestad to have cultivated the cochineal mites; Companashi, Mon Plaisir, and Sividivi were also included.